U.S., European allies freeze ‘Putin’s war chest’ as Russia careens toward economic crisis

 Overnight, European leaders imposed new measures that effectively cut Russia off from its financial reserves.
-The U.S. Department of Treasury followed suit with similar steps on Monday morning.
-Under the new regime, all people in the U.S. and European Union are banned from trading with Russia’s central bank.
+The U.S. Treasury Department followed suit with similar steps on Monday morning.
+Under the new regime, all people in the United States and European Union are banned from trading with Russia’s central bank.
 The sanctions also apply to Russia’s finance ministry and its sovereign wealth fund, to prevent the Kremlin from using loopholes to continue to access the reserves.

 The restrictions amount to choking off Russia from the international financial system, depriving the country of assets that are likely necessary to stabilize its economy.
-Such a step has never been taken against a country with nuclear weapons or one with as powerful a military as Russia, according to sanctions experts.
+Such a step has never been taken before against a country with nuclear weapons or one with as powerful a military as Russia, according to sanctions experts.

-Treasury also announced sanctions on Monday morning on entities that are tied to Russia’s sovereign wealth fund, including its management company and one of the sovereign wealth fund’s subsidiaries, as well as a sanctioning the leader of that management company.
+Treasury also announced sanctions Monday morning on entities tied to Russia’s sovereign wealth fund, including its management company and one of the sovereign wealth fund’s subsidiaries.
+It also sanctioned the leader of that management company.

-“The unprecedented action we are taking today will significantly limit Russia’s ability to use assets to finance its destabilizing activities, and target the funds [Russian President Vladimir] Putin and his inner circle depend on to enable his invasion of Ukraine,” Secretary of the Treasury Janet L. Yellen said in a statement.
+“The unprecedented action we are taking today will significantly limit Russia’s ability to use assets to finance its destabilizing activities, and target the funds [Russian President Vladimir] Putin and his inner circle depend on to enable his invasion of Ukraine,” Treasury Secretary Janet L. Yellen said in a statement.
 “Today, in coordination with partners and allies, we are following through on key commitments to restrict Russia’s access to these valuable resources.”

-Two senior administration officials, speaking on the condition of anonymity to describe the White House’s announcement, said on Monday that the freeze was immediately effective and intended to head off signs Russia aimed to recall its international reserves from around the world.
+Two senior administration officials, speaking on the condition of anonymity to describe the White House’s announcement, said Monday that the freeze was immediately effective and intended to head off signs that Russia aimed to recall its international reserves from around the world.

-The punishments reflect the extraordinary outpouring of support for Ukraine in the west but also carry the risk of a further escalation in hostilities with Moscow.
-Putin has responded to western statements in recent days by putting the country’s nuclear forces on alert, although Ukraine and Russian officials planned on Monday to hold their first diplomatic talks since the invasion began.
+The punishments reflect the extraordinary outpouring of support for Ukraine in the West, but they also carry the risk of a further escalation in hostilities with Moscow.
+Putin has responded to Western statements in recent days by putting the country’s nuclear forces on alert, although Ukraine and Russian officials planned Monday to hold their first diplomatic talks since the invasion began.
 The European Union has also announced it will shut down airspace to Russian planes and support Ukraine’s purchase of weapons.

-The new banking restrictions are arguably the most serious form of economic retaliation yet approved by the western powers in response to Russia’s attack on Ukraine.
-They are aimed at preventing Putin from using his sizable financial reserves — totaling more than $600 billion — to stabilize the Russian economy in the face of other sanctions and economic measures imposed by the west.
+The new banking restrictions are arguably the most serious form of economic retaliation yet approved by the Western powers in response to Russia’s attack on Ukraine.
+They are aimed at preventing Putin from using his sizable financial reserves — totaling more than $600 billion — to stabilize the Russian economy in the face of other sanctions and economic measures imposed by the West.

 Already, the value of the ruble fell by close to 30 percent between Friday and Monday before paring back some of its losses, according to Bloomberg trading data.

-As of June 30 last year, 32 percent of Russia’s foreign currency reserves were euros and 16 percent were U.S. dollars, according to its central bank.
-About 7 percent were British pounds, 13 percent Chinese renminbi, and 22 percent monetary gold.
+As of June 30 last year, 32 percent of Russia’s foreign currency reserves were in euros and 16 percent were in U.S. dollars, according to its central bank.
+About 7 percent were in British pounds, 13 percent in Chinese renminbi, and 22 percent in monetary gold.
 The remainder was held in other currencies.

-The U.S. said that it is also simultaneously issuing an exemption allowing “certain energy-related transactions” with the central bank of Russia, as the west has tried to continue the flow of Russian energy exports to sustain the European economy and maintain gas prices.
+The United States said it is also simultaneously issuing an exemption allowing “certain energy-related transactions” with the central bank of Russia, as the West has tried to continue the flow of Russian energy exports to sustain the European economy and maintain gas prices.

-“In one fell swoop, the U.S. and Europe have rendered Putin’s war chest unusable … That the U.S. and Europe have done this in unified fashion sends a crystal-clear message that Russia will face dramatic costs so long as Putin’s war of aggression continues,” said Edward Fishman, former Russian and Europe sanctions lead at the State Department.
+“In one fell swoop, the U.S. and Europe have rendered Putin’s war chest unusable.… That the U.S. and Europe have done this in unified fashion sends a crystal-clear message that Russia will face dramatic costs so long as Putin’s war of aggression continues,” said Edward Fishman, former Russian and Europe sanctions lead at the State Department.
 “This action represents a sea change in U.S. and European strategy.
 Just 72 hours ago, a step like this was unthinkable.”

-The U.S. had already announced sanctions targeting nearly 80 percent of the Russian banking sector’s total assets.
+The United States had already announced sanctions targeting nearly 80 percent of the Russian banking sector’s total assets.
 Its steps include cutting Russia’s largest bank off from the U.S. financial system, in addition to cutting off many technological inputs necessary for parts of Russian industry.
-U.S. sanctions have also targeted members of Putin’s inner-circle and other business leaders in Russia.
+U.S. sanctions have also targeted members of Putin’s inner circle and other business leaders in Russia.

 The effect has been dramatic.
 Russia’s stock markets suffered one of the worst drops in history, according to Bloomberg.
 The S&P credit rating agency also downgraded Russia’s debt to junk status shortly after the U.S. actions were released.
 Reports have emerged of Russians crowding ATMs to make emergency cash withdrawals.
 The Bank of Russia announced Monday morning that it will not open its stock exchange in face of the unprecedented pressure.

 Putin’s bank reserves were intended to buffer the impact of such a blow.
 “The steps being announced will undermine Russia’s ability to prop up the ruble,” said Richard Nephew, a senior research scholar at Columbia University.
-“The Russians wont be able to defend the currency easily and its value will tank.”
+“The Russians won’t be able to defend the currency easily, and its value will tank.”

 Some critics have wondered how Putin may react to the attack on Russia’s economy.
-Mark Weisbrot, a liberal economist and a director at the Center for Economic and Policy Research, said that the sanctioning of the reserves could lead to an “economic collapse.”
+Mark Weisbrot, a liberal economist and a director at the Center for Economic and Policy Research, said the sanctioning of the reserves could lead to an “economic collapse.”

 “The Biden administration needs to de-escalate this conflict, and move toward a diplomatic solution before it is too late,” Weisbrot said.
 “Zelensky wants to negotiate without preconditions; Washington should do the same.”